zvasicek/TinyverseGP/README.md

-# TinyverseGP: minimalistic implementations of different representations for Genetic Programming
+# TinyverseGP: Minimalistic implementations of different representations for Genetic Programming

 TinyverseGP is a collection of minimalistic implementations of different representations for Genetic Programming.
 The goal is to provide a simple and easy-to-understand codebase with the following goals in mind: